9 Practical Tips for Choosing Your College Major

 Concordia University Texas offers a variety of certifications you can add to your degree.

-Affiliated with The Lutheran Church-Missouri Synod, CTX offers the Lutheran Teacher Diploma, Christian Teacher Diploma and Director of Christian Education (DCE) certification through the College of Education.
+Aligned with The Lutheran Church-Missouri Synod, CTX offers the Lutheran Teacher Diploma, Christian Teacher Diploma and Director of Christian Education (DCE) certification through the College of Education.
 The School of Fine Arts offers the Director of Parish Music (DPM) certification.